xso4/vndb-mirror/data/api-kana.md

     is very common for all screenshots of a VN to be assigned to the same release, so the fields you select here are likely to get duplicated several times in the response.
-If you want to fetch more than just a few fields, it is likely more efficient to only select the `release.id` here and then grab detailed release info with a separate request.
+If you want to fetch more than just a few fields, it is more efficient to only select `release.id` here and then grab detailed release info with a separate request.

 tags
 :   Array of objects, possibly empty.

-tags.id
-:   String
+Only directly applied tags are returned,
+    parent tags are not included.

 tags.rating
 :   Number, tag rating between 0 (exclusive) and 3 (inclusive).